ietf-wg-acme/acme/draft-ietf-acme-acme.md

 recovery key.
 If not, then it MUST reject the new-registration request.

-If the server agrees to create a recovery key, then it generates its own random ECDH key pair and combines it with with the client's public key as described in
+If the server agrees to create a recovery key, then it generates its own random ECDH key pair and combines it with the client's public key as described in
 {{key-agreement}} above, using the label "recovery".
 The derived secret value is the recovery key.
 The server then returns to the client the ECDH key that it generated.
 The server MUST generate a fresh key pair for every transaction.